 Now let’s say I’d love to shop at this garden center but can’t find it, what do I do?
 Get on my smartphone and search for it on the internet, of course!

 Now that you’ve gotten customers in the door, it’s up to your staff to convert these visits into sales.
 Empowering your employees to educate your customers will result in up-selling, more items sold per ticket, and an overall increase in customer satisfaction and engagement.
-Even a seasonal shop, or other retail store with high inventory turnover can easily educate their employees can easily educate their employees, on-the-fly, by offering product notes (upon item scanning), up-selling questions and product kits, and detailed descriptions.
+Even a seasonal shop or retail store with high inventory turnover can easily educate their employees on, on-the-fly, by offering product notes (upon item scanning), up-selling questions and product kits, and detailed descriptions.
 A great example of this is something that I often see in liquor stores.
-College students coming to work part-time during the summer and holidays to get their boozy discounts, may not know that a Pino Noir is a red wine.
+College students coming to work part-time during the summer and holidays to get their boozy discounts, may not know that a Pino Noir is red wine.
 However, to help their employees, the liquor store created custom buttons on their point of sale (POS) screen.

-For more information on any features mentioned in this blog, contact the Retail Control Systems Sales team at 800.417.3030 option 1.
+For more information on any features mentioned in this blog, contact The RCS Sales Team at 800.417.3030 option 1.